taiji1985/yolo11-ncnn/README.md

 If you find this useful, I hope you can give it a Star.

----

-Please note that the links provided in the original text (for images) may not be accessible here, as they seem to be placeholder or local file paths.
-If you need to share images or files, consider uploading them to a web-accessible location and providing the direct URL.

 ## 2. Brief Tutorial on Training the Model
 ### 2.1 Setting Up the Environment (If You Haven't Already)